bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:12:36

 No, no.
-Well, even so Taproot makes it more efficient, but even before Taproot, you can still have conditional scripts.
+Taproot makes it more efficient, but even before Taproot, you can still have conditional scripts.
 Right.
 And so with CTV, you can still kind of lock in those conditional scripts and say there could be any number of spend conditions.